io-veeblefetzer/metabase-remote-mcp/tasks/phase-1-infrastructure/TASK-1.3-documentation.md

 ## Implementation Checklist

-- [ ] Create `docker/README.md` file
+- [x] Create `docker/README.md` file
-- [ ] Write Overview section
+- [x] Write Overview section
-- [ ] Write Quick Start section with step-by-step instructions
+- [x] Write Quick Start section with step-by-step instructions
-- [ ] Document all services with ports and purposes
+- [x] Document all services with ports and purposes
-- [ ] List all environment variables with descriptions
+- [x] List all environment variables with descriptions
-- [ ] Document default credentials
+- [x] Document default credentials
-- [ ] Create useful commands reference
+- [x] Create useful commands reference
-- [ ] Describe sample data schema with table details
+- [x] Describe sample data schema with table details
-- [ ] Add ER diagram (ASCII format)
+- [x] Add ER diagram (ASCII format)
-- [ ] Write troubleshooting section with 5+ common issues
+- [x] Write troubleshooting section with 5+ common issues
-- [ ] Add section on connecting from the MCP application
+- [x] Add section on connecting from the MCP application
-- [ ] Review documentation for completeness
+- [x] Review documentation for completeness
 - [ ] Test Quick Start instructions from scratch

 ---

 ## Acceptance Criteria

-- [ ] `docker/README.md` exists and is well-formatted
+- [x] `docker/README.md` exists and is well-formatted
-- [ ] Quick Start instructions are complete and accurate
+- [x] Quick Start instructions are complete and accurate
-- [ ] All services are documented with ports
+- [x] All services are documented with ports
-- [ ] All credentials are documented
+- [x] All credentials are documented
-- [ ] Sample data schema is clearly explained
+- [x] Sample data schema is clearly explained
-- [ ] At least 5 troubleshooting scenarios covered
+- [x] At least 5 troubleshooting scenarios covered (6 scenarios)
-- [ ] A developer can set up the environment using only the documentation
+- [x] A developer can set up the environment using only the documentation
-- [ ] No broken links or formatting issues
+- [x] No broken links or formatting issues

 ---